SirGnip/witness_solvers/README.md

 # Warts
+- In general, this code evolved and was not designed.
+It is messy.
+- Puzzles that have breaks in the grid lines aren't handled how you would expect.
+You would expect to analyse the image, create a full grid, remove the edges of the grid that are "broken", set the cells' features (colored rectangles, triangles), then run the solver to generate valid paths.
+However, because of how the code evolved... it was easier to generate the full grid, generate all paths for that grid, come up with all solutions and THEN remove those solutions that happened to include edges that were broken.
 - The `cfg.py` module started as static constants.
 But it evolved into storing the puzzle-specific logic.
 Mutating global state, etc. Yuck.